Project Structure on UI

 - Create New Project — A window will pop up where you can enter the project name and click Create.
 Once the project is created, it will be displayed on the projects page.

 A dataset in Fiddler is a data table containing features, model outputs, and a target for machine learning models.
 Optionally, you can also upload metadata and “decision” columns, which can be used to segment the dataset for analyses, track business decisions, and work as protected attributes in bias-related workflows.
+For more details refer to Datasets in the Platform Guide.

 A model in Fiddler represents a machine learning model.
 A project will have one or more models for the ML task (e.g. a project to predict house prices might contain LinearRegression-HousePredict and RandomForest-HousePredict).
+For further details refer to the Models section in the Platform Guide.

 - The model file (e.g.